4th-earth/site-fourth-earth/site-raw/content.md

 - Extends the vanilla implementation.
 - Characters have 3 additional batteries: physical, mental, and spirit.
-- Batteries MAY be used to recharge other batteries.
-	- Health MUST NOT be used to recharge any of the other batteries.
-	- It takes 2 points from any combination of batteries to recharge 1 point to the other non-health batteries.
-(For example, 2 point from spirit can be used to recharge 1 point to physical; or, 1 point from spirit and 1 point from mental can be used to recharge 1 point to physical.)
-	- It takes 3 points from any combination of batteries to recharge 1 point to the health battery.
-(For example, 2 points from spirit and 1 point from physical can be used to recharge 1 point to health.)
 - For a Character to be considered dead, all batteries should be at 0; none of the batteries can be negative.
 - Each action SHOULD target one non-health battery.
 	- Injury and healing actions SHOULD affect the health battery.